KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-During the creation of the pipes we will need another function, to get a random starting position of the gap.
-That’s how we will know where to start and end the top pipe, have a gap, then start and end the bottom pipe.
+The creation of the pipes requires another function to obtain a random starting position for the gap.
+This informs the logic of the place to start and end the top pipe, to include the gap, and then start and end the bottom pipe.

-This function will also use some constants, such as `column_min` and `column_max`. `column_min` is for the top limit, `0.2` of the canvas height.
-And `column_max` is for the bottom limit, `0.8` of the canvas height.
-Though we also need to subtract `gap_height` from the `bottom_limit` because this will be the starting position (or top position) of the gap.
-When the limits are set, function returns a random float value between those two, using the random function we defined earlier.
-We will add this function into the same namespace.
+This function uses a few constants, such as `column_min` and `column_max`.

+`column_min` is for the top limit, `0.2` of the canvas height.

+`column_max` is for the bottom limit, `0.8` of the canvas height.
+Subtract `gap_height` from the `bottom_limit`, as this is the starting position (top position) of the gap.

+Once the limits are established, the function returns a random float value between the limits, using the random function defined previously.

+Add this function to the same namespace.

 ```
 // Returns a random gap start position Y